dalpo/dalpo.github.io/_posts/2014-09-10-how-to-create-custom-section-in-rails-admin.md

 ---
 layout: post

-title: 'How to create a custom section for RailsAdmin Engine'
+title: 'How to create a custom section for the RailsAdmin Engine'
-subtitle: 'Welcome to my blog!'
+subtitle: 'In RailsAdmin a section is a configuration DSL for a custom action'
-cover_image: blog-cover.jpg
+cover_image: ra-section-cover.jpg

-excerpt: "How to create a custom section in RailsAdmin for a reusable custom action"
+excerpt: "How to create a custom section to configure your reusable Rails Admin custom action"

 author:
   name: Andrea Dal Ponte